danielsaidi/website_danielsaidi/_posts/2019/2019-01-29-async-operations-bitesized.md

 }
 ```

 This protocol also implements `perform(on:completion:)` as a protocol extension.
 This means that if you implement this protocol instead of `BatchOperation`, you just have to implement `perform(onBatch:completion:)`.
-This protocol will take care of serially performing the operation on all batches.
-It will wait for each batch operation to complete before it proceeds with the next.
+This protocol will take care of serially performing the operation on all batches, and will wait for each batch operation to complete before it proceeds with the next.

 Let's put everything together in a short example.

 ### Examples

+We now have four completely different collection operations that are externally and internally interchangeable.
+Let's put everything together in a short example.

-Let's build an imaginary image syncer that syncs images that have been taken while the user was offline:
+Let's build an imaginary image syncer that syncs images that were taken while the user was offline:

 ```swift